 Overall biodiversity on Mt.
 Tam is in Fair condition.
 Some taxonomic groups have experienced local or global extirpations and include species that are in perilous condition, while others are faring better with limited extinctions and generally healthy populations of extant species.
 The trends in overall biodiversity are relatively Unchanged, though some taxonomic groups are faring better than others.

-The health of the biodiversity of Mt.
-Tam is represented by a collection of key taxonomic groups.
-Each group has one equal segment, and each segment was given its own condition, trend, and confidence score by aggregating the metrics of the species within them (Figure 23.1).
-All vegetation indicators have been combined into the group “plants,” which may bias the analysis in favor of the wildlife guilds included.
+The health of the overall biodiversity of Mt.
+Tam is represented by a collection of key taxonomic groups seen in the figure below.
+Each group has one equal segment, and each segment was given its own condition, trend, and confidence score by aggregating the metrics of the species within them.

-For birds, the aggregated condition and trend was calculated from the species trait-status database (Appendix 4), these species were chosen as good representatives of the overall bird population on Mt.
+For birds, the aggregated condition and trend was calculated from the species trait-status database, which includes species that were chosen as good representatives of the whole bird population on Mt.
 Tam.
-First, the individual status and trends of the indicator species were rolled up to habitat community level (e.g., riparian areas, oak woodlands), then aggregated again to obtain an overall condition and trend.
+The individual status and trends of the indicator species were rolled up to habitat community level, then aggregated again to obtain an overall condition and trend.

-Future work to refine this overall biodiversity assessment could include looking at extirpated fauna species, as well as other important taxonomic groups currently lacking in data, such as fungi, lichens, and invertebrates.
+Future work to refine this overall biodiversity assessment could include looking at extirpated animal species, as well as other important taxonomic groups currently lacking in data, such as fungi, lichens, and invertebrates.